Skip to content

 178. Regularly assesses and categorises the risk level of all their own and third party supplying mills?

-[Externally verified] The company states that it has no high-risk mills and that its mills are assessed every 6 months for risk.
-However, the information reported is not externally verified.
+[Externally verified] The company states that it has no high-risk mills and that its mills are assessed every six months for risk.
+Evidence is externally verified by the Control Union.

 • Y